cant89/gianni-accordion-js/README.md

-# Gianni Accordion JS (with acccessibility)
+# Gianni Accordion JS (with accessibility)
 A tiny module to manage height transition in multiple (or even just one) elements without pain.
 It uses CSS transition in order to have a fluid and smooth movement.
 It use aria-hidden and aria-expanded to facilitate accessibility.
 It puts intermediate classes to see if the accordion is opening and to understand when and how to put display none (always for accessibility)

 ### DEMO
-https://codepen.io/multivoltage/pen/rRbPMM (this version with accessibility) https://codepen.io/cant89/full/RLEoyV/ (original version)
+https://codepen.io/multivoltage/pen/rRbPMM (this version with accssibility) https://codepen.io/cant89/full/RLEoyV/ (original version)

 ### USAGE